 If it's your first time accessing Conversation Assist, you might see a window that introduces you to the application.
 Just click Get started in the window, and then click Got it at the next prompt.
 You'll be on the Recommendation Sources page at this point, which is good.

 If necessary, click Recommendation Sources at the top of the page, and then select the Bots tab.

-You should see that your bots have been automatically discovered and, therefore, are listed on the page.
-Any bots that are connected to active agent connectors should be visible here.
+Any bots that are connected to active agent connectors should now be visible here.